neo4j/helm-charts/examples/persistent-volume-selector-cluster/README.md

 # Example - Install Neo4j Cluster using manually created disks and a Persistent Volume selector

-This example uses manually provisioned cloud disks for the Neo4j storage volumes.
+This example uses manually provisioned cloud disks for the Neo4j storage volumes and installs a Neo4j 3 server cluster.
-The `neo4j-persistent-volume` chart is used to configure a PV and storage class for the disk.
+The `neo4j-persistent-volume` chart is used to configure 3 persistent volumes for each disk and manual storage class.
-The `neo4j` chart then configures the statefulset to use a selector based volume claim template.
+The `neo4j` chart then configures the StatefulSet to use a selector based volume claim template.
-A PVC will be dynamically provisioned using the created PV.
+A PVC will be dynamically provisioned for each PV.

 ## Install in AWS
 ```shell